krakenrf/krakensdr_doa/README.md

 5. [FEATURE] ALL VFO output for Kraken Pro App JSON format does not yet work.
 When the Kraken Pro App is released and supports this it will be added.

-6. [MULTI-CHANNEL/CLICK TO TUNE NOTES].
-Note, if you use these features, you must use the fractional compensation delay feature branch of heimdall, otherwise the DoA data will be corrupt for non-centered signals.
+~~6.
+[MULTI-CHANNEL/CLICK TO TUNE NOTES].
+Note, if you use these features, you must use the fractional compensation delay feature branch of heimdall, otherwise the DoA data will be corrupt for non-centered signals.~~

 This software was 95% developed by Tamas Peto, and makes use of his pyAPRIL and pyARGUS libraries.
 See his website at www.tamaspeto.com